 What to do With Stored Garlic

-No matter what storage method you use, there are a ton of wonderful ways to use garlic!
-Here are a few of my favorites, but please comment below with yours — I'm always looking for more ways to use this delicious vegetable.
+No matter how you store fresh garlic, there are a ton of wonderful ways to use garlic!
+Here are a few of my favorites, but please comment below with yours — I’m always looking for more ways to use this delicious vegetable.

 Roasting garlic is my favorite way to cook it, due to sweet flavor that contrasts the typical flavor profile of most garlic.
-I love spreading it on bread or using it as a way to marinade meats.
+I love spreading the resulting garlic paste on bread or using it as a way to marinade meats.

 Pickling garlic is a favorite of many gardeners and chefs alike.
 It brings the pungent, strong flavor of garlic down a bit, meaning you can throw many cloves into a dish and the flavor won’t overpower everything else.

-I won't get into a full garlic pickling tutorial here, but you can peel garlic cloves and throw them in the fridge with salt and vinegar.
+I won’t get into a full garlic pickling tutorial here, but you can peel garlic cloves and throw them in an airtight container in the fridge with salt and vinegar.

 Making Garlic Oil

-While storing fresh garlic in oil is a bad idea (unless you freeze it immediately), you can make garlic oil using dried garlic.
-Put chopped dried garlic into a small container and pour in some oil.
-Let sit for a while for the flavors to infuse and then use to your heart's content.
+While storing fresh garlic in oil is a bad idea (unless you freeze garlic immediately), you can make garlic oil using dried garlic.
+Put chopped, dried, peeled garlic you’ve sliced in half into a small airtight container and pour in some oil.
+Let sit for a while for the flavors to infuse and then use to your heart’s content.